21st Century Academics for a Sustainable Future

 College and Career Success Seminars help students develop the savvy to succeed in high school, prepare for college, and develop a meaningful career path.
-All New Roots students participate in this weekly 80-minute seminar, which culminates in the college application process.
+All New Roots students participate in this weekly seminar, which culminates in the college application process.

 College Now Program

 New Roots and TC3 have a partnership to offer concurrent enrollment classes that grant students high school and college credit, without the cost of college tuition.
 Several Junior and Senior year classes use syllabi from TC3’s CollegeNow program.
 Students are also able to take additional online and regular TC3 offerings based on areas of specialization and interest.
 A recent report from the American Youth Policy Forum demonstrates, students who graduate from high school with college credits are more likely to apply to college, and show greater persistence in college beyond the first year.
 For more information, visit TC3 College Now.

 Inspiring Opportunities Occur Inside & Outside the Classroom

 New Roots students explore career interests, build skills and confidence while making lasting community connections through our internship program.
 The Internship & Service Learning Class at New Roots empowers students to explore career opportunities, and build character with a sense of responsibility within our community.
 Students learn how to research internships, write resumes and cover letters, apply for internships, interview with confidence, and engage in internships professionally.